qdm12/ddns-updater/README.md

 You can update the image with `docker pull qmcgaw/ddns-updater`.
 Other [Docker image tags are available](https://hub.docker.com/repository/docker/qmcgaw/ddns-updater/tags).

+### GHCR

+Images are also added to the Github Container Registry.
+To use the GHCR container replace `qmcgaw/ddns-updater` to `ghcr.io/qdm12/ddns-updater`, further details are available [here](https://github.com/qdm12/ddns-updater/pkgs/container/ddns-updater)

 ## Configuration

 Start by having the following content in *config.json*, or in your `CONFIG` environment variable: